 Human language gives us our most immediately accessible picture of the marriage of sense and thought.
 The outer, sense-perceptible sounds of speech are shone through by an inner meaning.
-Only when we inhabit the meaning and the interior in which it lives do we have the phenomenon of language at all.
+Only when we embrace, and are embraced by, the meaning in its own (and our own) interior realm do we have the phenomenon of language at all.
 And the point of all I have said earlier in this chapter is that this marriage of sense and thought, so easily recognizable in human speech, reflects, however dimly, the general character of the world into which we were born.

 We might say, then, that the world has the character of language.
 It is meaningful expression.
 Or, in more ancient terminology, it is the Logos on display.
 The whole universe, in its essential nature, is a continual coming into being - which is also to say, a continual speaking or expression or unfolding of meaning - and we are children of this meaning, and the responsible heirs of it.
-This proposal hardly seems more of a "reach" than one that says a universe that just "happens" to be scientifically accessible and understandable somehow came about from a meaningless "nowhere" of which we have no knowledge - and cannot even conceive, since we can only conceive that which is conceivable, or possesses meaning.
+This proposal hardly seems more of a "reach" than one that says a universe that just "happens" to be scientifically accessible and understandable somehow came about from a meaningless "nowhere" of which we have no knowledge - and which we cannot even conceive, since we can only conceive that which is conceivable, or possesses meaning.

 Numerous creation stories from around the globe have pictured the genesis of the world and all its creatures as occurring through the spoken word (or song).
-As we saw in the chapter on "The Evolution of Consciousness", this is how the ancients experienced the world - as thoughtful expression - and the experience was lost only in relatively recent history.
+As we saw in the chapter on "The Evolution of Consciousness", this is how the ancients experienced the world - as thoughtful expression - and the experience was wholly lost only in relatively recent history.